 It’s like the last step before they make a purchase decision.

 Conversely, you could also write a case study about influential people in your field and package it for download.
 The results aren’t directly related to your product or services but they’re interesting nonetheless.

 That’s part of the reason headlines like “How I got to $1 million” are so appealing.

-You know why people don’t do research very often?
+Do you know why people don’t do research very often?
 It’s difficult, time-consuming, and expensive.
 Do you know why people want proprietary research so much?
 It’s difficult, time-consuming, and expensive.

 This content upgrade is high converting and it positions you as an authority in your field.

 Fill your report with visuals and detailed explanations of what your findings mean.
-It’ll take a bit of effort but it’s definitely worth it.
+It’ll take a bit of effort but it’s worth it.
 Use it across multiple posts or an entire category.

 A calculator doesn’t have to be a software product or something that requires a developer to get involved.
 I’ve made sales calculators with an Excel spreadsheet that converted like gangbusters.

 We also have an email ROI calculator (no email address required) that people use all the time to understand the impact of email marketing on their business.